qEncoder/flutter_hdf5/ZERO_COPY_IMPLEMENTATION_REPORT.md

 Successfully implemented **true zero-copy data transfer for both reading and writing** HDF5 datasets.
 This eliminates unnecessary memory allocations and data copying operations, resulting in significant performance improvements.

+**Key Achievements:**
-**Key Achievement:** Both read and write operations now use direct memory access - HDF5 reads/writes directly to/from Numd's internal memory buffers without any intermediate copies.
+1. Both read and write operations now use direct memory access - HDF5 reads/writes directly to/from Numd's internal memory buffers without any intermediate copies
+2. Added comprehensive test suite with content verification for all data types
+3. Implemented complex number reading for both complex64 and complex128 using real HDF5 test files
+4. Added boundary case tests to ensure robustness

 ---